 HP will shell out nearly $76.8 million in criminal penalties and forfeiture.
 The company will also pay almost $31.5 million to settle administrative proceedings brought by the SEC.

 “Today’s resolution with HP reinforces the fact that there is no double standard: U.S. businesses must respect the same ethics and compliance standards whether they are selling products to foreign governments or to the United States government,” U.S. Attorney Melinda Haag said in a statement.

 Washington, D.C.-based partner F. Joseph Warin and others at Gibson, Dunn & Crutcher served as lead counsel for HP in the investigation and negotiations.
-Fenwick & West partner Christopher Steskal, chairman of the firm’s white-collar and regulatory group, also represents the company.
+Fenwick & West partner Christopher Steskal, chair of the firm’s white collar and regulatory group, also represents the company.

 HP General Counsel John Schultz said in a statement that the company cooperated fully with the SEC and DOJ and agreed to implement additional compliance and reporting procedures in the future.

 “The misconduct described in the settlement was limited to a small number of people who are no longer employed by the company,” Schultz said.

 Documents filed by the DOJ on Wednesday in San Francisco detail nearly a decade of alleged misconduct by HP overseas.